mongodb/mongodb-kubernetes/docs/dev/how-to-release.md

 # Operator Release

+The release procedure means building all necessary images and pushing them to image repositories.
+Also all relevant places are upgraded (Openshift Marketplace, public Github repository) and release notes are published.

+The images released are:
+- operator
+- database
+- ops manager
+- appdb

-The Kubernetes Operator is composed of two different images: the Operator and the Database image.
-They follow a simple versioning schema (0.1, 0.2...
-0.10...
+The Operator and the Database image follow a simple versioning schema (1.2.0, 1.2.1...).
+The Ops Manager and AppDB images use a composite versioning schema <OM_version>-operator<Operator_version> Each release publishes a new set of all supported Ops Manager + AppDB images.

-1.0).
-The release process is documented here:
+The release process is documented below:

 ## Update Jira to reflect the patches in the release (Tuesday)

-Update any finished tickets in [kube-next](https://jira.mongodb.org/issues/?jql=project%20%3D%20CLOUDP%20AND%20component%20%3D%20Kubernetes%20AND%20status%20in%20(Resolved%2C%20Closed)%20and%20fixVersion%3D%20kube-next%20) to have the version of the release you're doing (kube-x.y)
+Update any finished tickets in [kube-next](https://jira.mongodb.org/issues/?jql=project%20%3D%20CLOUDP%20AND%20component%20%3D%20Kubernetes%20AND%20status%20in%20(Resolved%2C%20Closed)%20and%20fixVersion%3D%20kube-next%20%20ORDER%20BY%20resolved%20) to have the version of the release you're doing (kube-x.y)

 ## Prepare Release Notes (Tuesday)